-Familiar to anyone who’s used Steam is the feeling of perplexity when you are sure a game was closed only for Steam to cough up the disconcerting ‘’Failed to start the game (app already running)’’.
+Anyone who has used Steam is familiar with the feeling of perplexity when you are sure a game was closed only for Steam to cough up the disconcerting ‘’Failed to start the game (app already running)’’.

 Although not completely shutting down the game is the prime reason for the issue, Steam has been known to produce it due to factors unbeknownst to even the most versed Steam user.
-Here’s what to do if Steam says a game is running.
+Here’s what you can do if Steam says a game is running.

 Our fixes are compiled in steps meaning we recommend starting with the first and working downwards until the problem is resolved.
-The last solution is rather tedious and as such should be used as a last resort.
+The ultimate solution is rather tedious and, as such, should be used as a last resort.

 Reliable and easy, a restart does wonders to give Steam a much needed rejuvenating shake when the client has got its wires crossed.
 We recommend closing Steam via the Task Manager;